facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 ### JavaScript

-Finally, you can read the Component in your JavaScript application.
+Finally, you can use the component in your JavaScript application.

 <Tabs groupId="final-app" defaultValue={constants.defaultJavaScriptSpecLanguages} values={constants.javaScriptSpecLanguages}>
 <TabItem value="flow">